-The instrumentation used for the 500 and 1000 pps codes is different partially because of format and partially because of speed.
-The 500 pps (AMR) code is a presence-absence code which is sent for only 38 milliseconds each second.
-The 1000 pps (IRIG) code occurs at the same speed as the sync pulses.
+The instrumentation used for the 500- and 1000-pps codes is different partially because of format and partially because of speed.
+The 500-pps (AMR) code is a presenceabsence code which is sent for only 38 msec each second.
+The 1000-pps (IRIG) code occurs at the same speed as the sync pulses.
 Instead of using separate set and reset pulses for these codes, a single pulse technique is used along with monostable multivibrators.
-Approximately the same technique is used in the 1000 pps demodulator as is used in the code generators to produce a "zero" output unless instructed otherwise.
-This eliminates the need of sending 1000 pps code information in every interval.
+Approximately the same technique is used in the 1000-pps demodulator as is used in the code generators to produce a ZERO output unless instructed otherwise.
+This eliminates the need of sending 1000-pps code information in every interval.